stephenfuqua/stephenfuqua.github.io/_posts/2021/2021-06-24-command-line-developer-operations.md

 ## The Command Line Interface

-To level set, this article is about _typing_ commands rather than clicking on them.
+To be clear, this article is about _typing_ commands rather than clicking on them.
 It is the difference between pulling up a menu in the IDE:

 {: .center-block}